kshaffer/theory4/assessments.md

-## Slow transcription
+## Transcription

-This semester will contain a number of short, full-textured transcriptions, in both pop/rock and classical (typically keyboard or string-quartet) styles.
-Slow transcriptions will be submitted via the dropbox on the Aural Skills 3 D2L page and will count toward the Aural Skills 3 grade.
+This semester will contain a number of short, full-textured transcriptions, in both Romantic (typically Lieder) and post-tonal styles.
+Transcriptions will count toward the Aural Skills 4 grade.

+These transcriptions will take place part in-class and part take-home.
+(Usually, beginning the transcription in Thursday's section, and finishing for an online submission by Monday morning.)
+For Unit I (Romantic era), you will be given a short (typically 15–20 seconds long), modulating passage of a German art song, and you will be told the starting pitch of the melody.
+You will be given 20–25 minutes at the end of class to transcribe the melody and key relationships (starting key, ending key, modulation type).
+Then you will complete the transcription (finish or correct the melody and key relationships, add accompaniment and harmonic analysis) by the due date.

-Each pop/rock transcription will be evaluated for accuracy of four musical features:
+Each Romantic-era transcription will be evaluated for accuracy of four musical features:

 - melody (pitch, rhythm, and register)
-- bass line (pitch, rhythm, and register)
+- accompaniment (pitch, rhythm, and register)
-- harmony (lead-sheet chord symbols for pop/rock, Roman numerals and T/S/D labels for classical)
+- harmony (Roman numerals and cadences)
-- inner/other voices (all vocal parts and melodic instruments for pop/rock, all voices/parts for classical)
+- key relationships (starting key, ending key, modulation types)

 Each of these features will be given a score on the following 3-point scale (total of 12 points per transcription):